vmware/vmware-aria-operations-integration-sdk/contributing/docker.md

 ### Why use it?
-Harbor is a VMware platform that allows full control of projects for internal or external distribution without the liabilities of an externally hosted solution like Dockerhub.
+Harbor is a VMware platform that allows full control of projects for internal or external distribution without the liabilities of an externally hosted solution like Docker Hub.

 ### Pulling Images
 1. Make sure you have access to Harbor by logging in to the [vmware_aria_operations_integration_sdk](https://projects.registry.vmware.com/harbor/projects/46752/repositories) registry,